-This standard provides the guidelines to establish, maintain, and verify Karnal bunt pest free areas (PFA) in North America.
-This applies to seed and grain of wheat, triticale and other hosts and regulated articles.
+The standard sets a general framework for the application of guidelines to establish, maintain, and verify Karnal bunt pest free areas (PFAs) in North America.

+This standard recommends surveillance approaches, sampling and testing methodologies and restrictions on the movement of regulated articles.
+The standard also addresses non-compliance and the strength of corrective actions.
+This standard applies to seed and grain of wheat, triticale and other hosts and regulated articles.
 It also describes the role of the National Plant Protection Organization (NPPO) to ensure compliance with this standard.
+Bilateral agreements may be required to elaborate further on any of the items in this standard.